Flu Jabs Myth buster

 As flu is caused by several viruses, the immunity you naturally developed will only protect you against one of them – you could go on to catch another strain, so it’s recommended you have the jab even if you’ve recently had flu.
 Also, what you thought was flu could have been something else.

-If I missed having the flu jab in October, it’s too late to have it later in the year
+Myth – if I missed having the flu jab in October, it’s too late to have it later in the year

 No, it’s not too late.
 It’s better to have the flu vaccine as soon as it becomes available, usually in October, but it’s always worth getting vaccinated after this, even if there have already been outbreaks of flu.

-Vitamin C can prevent flu
+Myth – vitamin C can prevent flu

 No, it can’t.
 Many people think that taking daily vitamin C supplements will stop them getting flu, but there’s no evidence to prove this.